avo-hq/docs.avohq.io/docs/2.0/customization.md

 #### Logo

-In the `app/views/avo/partials` directory you will find the `_logo.html.erb` partial which you may customize however you want.
+In the `app/views/avo/partials` directory, you will find the `_logo.html.erb` partial, which you may customize however you want.
 It will be displayed in place of Avo's logo.

 <img :src="('/assets/img/customization/logo.jpg')" alt="Avo logo customization" class="border mb-4" />